rkrage/grubfinder/README.md

 Dynamic food truck database - Currently, the database contains static food truck information.
 Obviously food trucks will constantly be moving and the database should reflect that.
 In a perfect scenario, food trucks would register with the app and their location would be updated by posting to the API.
 If this cannot be accomplished, a daemon process would monitor the sfgov.org database and modify the local database with changes.

-Web Testing - Use Selenium to test frontend web interface
+Web Testing - Use Selenium to test frontend web interface.